emacs-grammarly/lsp-grammarly/README.md

 ### 🔍 Method 2: Login with Emacs (a bit complicated)

-> ⚠️ This method is no longer working, please login with VSCode! (method 1)
+> ⚠️ This method is no longer working with the new language server and currently
->
-> This is currently WIP.
+> WIP, please login with VSCode!

 Hit `M-x lsp-grammarly-login` and you should see the Grammarly's website pop out from your favorite browser.
 See below [screenshot](#authentication-from-grammarly-website),